viniremigio/spark-etl-template/README.md

 ## Requirements
-- This code was implemented using Python 3.10.14.
+- docker
 - You also need to install [Poetry](https://python-poetry.org/) as dependency management tool
-- Run `poetry install` to install dependencies into a Poetry environment.

-If you need to change some library version from *pyproject.toml*, run `poetry lock`.
+- If you need to change some library version from *pyproject.toml*, run `poetry lock`.

 Then run `poetry env info -p` to make sure the environment setup was done properly.